An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Approximation in the Schwartz space

+The main idea of the proof is to apply the following version of L\'evy's continuity theorem in the setting of tempered distributions. \begin{theorem}[L\'evy's continuity theorem~\cite{bierme2017generalized}] Let $(X_n)_{n\in\mathbb{N}}$ be a collection of L\'evy white noises, each with characteristic function $\phi_{X_n}$.
+Suppose that there exists a function $\phi: \mathcal{S}(\mathbb{R}^d)\to\mathbb{C}$, which is continuous at $0$, such that $\phi_{X_n} \to \phi$ pointwise.
+Then there exists a L\'evy white noise $X$, with characteristic function $\phi$, such that $X_n \overset{d}{\to} X$ under the strong topology. \end{theorem}

-To apply Theorem~\ref{thm:levy}, we must show that the finite-dimensional measure given by eq.~(\ref{eqn:finiteprior}) admits a L\'evy white noise.
-To show this, we first must show the random field $X_n$ associated with each $\mu^{(n)}$ is linear in the following sense. \begin{definition} Let $X$ be a random field on $\mathcal{S}(\mathbb{R}^d)$.
-We say that $X$ is linear if
+To apply Theorem~\ref{thm:levy}, we must show that the finite-dimensional measure given by eq.~(\ref{eqn:finiteprior}) admits a L\'evy white noise representation.
+For this, we can rely on the Minlos-Bochner theorem. \begin{theorem}[Minlos-Bochner theorem~\cite{bierme2017generalized}] Let $\phi : \mathcal{S}(\mathbb{R}^d) \to \mathbb{C}$ with $\phi(0) = 1$ be positive-definite and continuous at $0$.
+Then there exists a L\'evy white noise $X$ defined on some probability space $(\Omega, \mathcal{F}, \mu)$ such that $\phi$ is the characteristic function of $X$. \end{theorem}